angela-goncalves/diferent_decade/README.md

 ## How it works
+### Create a photo of **yourself dressed like in the 80s**!! <br/>

-It uses an SDXL model called [stability-ai/sdxl](https://replicate.com/stability-ai/sdxl) trained with images from the 80s to generate images and then it uses a [faceswap](https://replicate.com/lucataco/faceswap) to give you a photo of you dress like in the 80s.
+It uses an SDXL model called [stability-ai/sdxl](https://replicate.com/stability-ai/sdxl) trained with images from the 80s decade and then, it uses a [faceswap](https://replicate.com/lucataco/faceswap) to give you a photo of **yourself dressed like in the 80s**.
 This application gives you the ability to upload a photo of you, which will send it through this ML Model using a Next.js API route, and generated your image.
 The ML Model is hosted on [Replicate](https://replicate.com) and [Bytescale](https://www.bytescale.com/) is used for image storage.

 ## Running Locally